-It isn't just time, but money that most caregivers donate to help maintain the ones they love.
+It isn't just time, but money that most caregivers donate to help support the ones they love.
 When tax time rolls around, you may be able to claim your parent as a dependent on your income taxes.
 This would allow you to get an exemption for him or her.

-In order to claim your elderly loved one as a dependent on your taxes, you must meet certain criteria.
+In order to claim your elderly loved one as a dependent on your taxes, you must meet certain preliminary criteria:

 - You (the caregiver) cannot be claimed as a dependent by another taxpayer.

-- They must be a resident of the U.S., Canada or Mexico.
+- Your dependent must be a resident of the U.S., Canada or Mexico.

-- They cannot file a joint tax return with a spouse.
+- Your dependent cannot file a joint tax return with a spouse.

 The person who you want to claim as a dependent must be a relative.
 Relatives who may qualify but do not have to live with you include: a mother, father, grandparent, stepmother, stepfather, mother-in-law, and father-in-law.

-Your loved one's gross income for the year must be less than $3,950.
-Social Security normally is excludable, but if they have other income, which in many cases means interest and dividends, some is taxable.
+Your loved one's gross income for the tax year must be less than $4,050.
+Social Security normally is excludable, but if they have other income, which in many cases means pensions, interest and dividends, some is taxable.

 You must be providing over half of their financial support for food, housing, medical expenses, transportation, etc. If the person lives with you, include a reasonable percentage of your mortgage, utilities and other household costs in determining your level of support.

-Your parent doesn't have to live with you.
+Your parent doesn't have to live with you in order to be claimed as a dependent.
 When a parent is able to remain in his or her own house, in an assisted living facility or a nursing home, costs you pay for parental support at those locations count toward meeting the IRS requirement.
 Those who are in an assisted living or long term care facility can qualify as dependents if the income and support levels are met.